Acrsahil/Auto-Git/README.md

     ./install.py

-It will ask you to input your GitHub username and access token.
+It will ask you to input your GitHub access token.

 ## Guide 📚